pmlopes/minpsp/readme.txt

 * Disabled CDT-5.0.x bug fix
 * gcov builds properly but not fully tested if works as expected
 * added fixes from Luqman Aden in TinyXML
+* added libmpeg2 devpak
+* windows tools are linked against pthreads, if thereads are used it can improved performance on the development side.

 0.9.5
 * Start to port the project also for OpenSolaris 2009.06 (vanilla).